Answer

 Is Jesus God? — His followers declared Him to be God.

-John reiterates the concept of Jesus’ deity: “The Word [Jesus] was God” and “the Word became flesh” (John 1:1, 14).
+John reiterates the fact of Jesus’ deity: “The Word [Jesus] was God” and “the Word became flesh” (John 1:1, 14).
 These verses clearly indicate that Jesus is God in the flesh.
-Acts 20:28 tells us, “Be shepherds of the church of God, which He bought with His own blood.”
+Paul instructed the Ephesian elders to “be shepherds of the church of God, which he bought with his own blood” (Acts 20:28).
 Who bought the church with His own blood?
 Jesus Christ.
 And this same verse declares that God purchased His church with His own blood.
 Therefore, Jesus is God.

-In Revelation, an angel instructed the apostle John to only worship God (Revelation 19:10).
+In the book of Revelation, an angel instructs the apostle John to worship only God (Revelation 19:10).
 Several times in Scripture Jesus receives worship (Matthew 2:11; 14:33; 28:9, 17; Luke 24:52; John 9:38).
 He never rebukes people for worshiping Him.
-If Jesus were not God, He would have told people to not worship Him, just as the angel in Revelation did.
-Beyond these, there are many other passages of Scripture that argue for Jesus being God.
+In allowing people to worship Him, Jesus was making a tacit claim to deity.

 Is Jesus God? — The reason Jesus must be God.

 The most important reason that Jesus must be God is that, if He is not God, His death would not have been sufficient to pay the penalty for the sins of the world (1 John 2:2).
-A created being, which Jesus would be if He were not God, could not pay the infinite penalty required for sin against an infinite God.
-Only God could pay such an infinite penalty.
-Only God could take on the sins of the world (2 Corinthians 5:21), die, and be resurrected, proving His victory over sin and death.
+A created being could not pay the infinite penalty required to forgive sin against an infinite God.
+But Jesus is an uncreated being; as God, He could pay an infinite penalty.
+As the Holy One, Jesus is sinless and could take on the sins of the world (2 Corinthians 5:21).
+As God in human flesh, He could die and be resurrected, proving His victory over sin and death.

 Is Jesus God?
 Yes.
 Jesus declared Himself to be God.
 His followers believed Him to be God.
-The provision of salvation only works if Jesus is God.
+And the provision of salvation only works if Jesus is God.
 Jesus is God incarnate, the eternal Alpha and Omega (Revelation 1:8; 22:13), and God our Savior (2 Peter 1:1).